Gary Botting: Novelist

-Botting wrote his first novel, the semi-autobiographical Through Freedom's Curtain, in Hong Kong in 1962.
+Now a full-time novelist, Botting wrote his first semi-autobiographical novel Through Freedom's Curtain, in Hong Kong in 1962.
 There, a Canadian journalist in Hong Kong, having entered Mao's China illegally to get a story on the refugee problem, finds himself imprisoned and facing serious charges.
 "His eventual escape is a metaphysical flight beyond the conventions of job, security and national pride.
 He discovers himself, but first must learn to live with the anguish of self-realization."
-His recent novels include Campbell's Kids (2015), set in Alberta, about an amnesiac pyromaniac who has an affair with a cheating journalist; and Crazy Gran (2016), set in upstate New York, where in the week after 9/11 the protagonist discovers, to her peril, that her Syrian uncle helped plan the attacks on the World Trade Centre.
+Limited runs of 100 copies of two draft novels, printed privately for distribution to agents—Campbell's Kids (2015), set in Alberta, about an amnesiac pyromaniac who has an affair with a cheating journalist; and Crazy Gran (2016), set in upstate New York, where in the week after 9/11 the protagonist discovers, to her peril, that her Syrian uncle helped plan the attacks on the World Trade Centre,—were assigned ISBN numbers without permission of the author.
+Pirated editions of both novels have been widely distributed ever since.